IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

 # Introduction to Container Orchestration using Openshift

 In this lab, we will introduce you to the basics of container Orchestration using Openshift.
-The first part of this lab uses the web console.
-The second part of this lab uses the command line.
+We will

+- Perform basic navigation using the web console
+- Deploy the `hello-openshift` image through the web console.
+- Deploy the `hello-openshift` image through the command line.

 ## Prerequisite